JalalAl-Tamimi/Tutorial_WebMAUS_wav2vec2_whisper/README.md

 Here is a list of all required files:

+## Material for WebMAUS

+1. [Arabic WebMAUS.pdf](https://jalalal-tamimi.github.io/Tutorial_WebMAUS_wav2vec2_whisper/Arabic WebMAUS.pdf): This is the PDF of the Al-Tamimi et al. (2022) LREC paper
+2. [example.wav](https://jalalal-tamimi.github.io/Tutorial_WebMAUS_wav2vec2_whisper/example.wav): This is the wav file with the transcriptions of the Arabic text, from Al-Tamimi et al. (2022) LREC paper
+3. [example.txt](https://jalalal-tamimi.github.io/Tutorial_WebMAUS_wav2vec2_whisper/example.txt): This is the text file with the transcriptions of the Arabic text, from Al-Tamimi et al. (2022) LREC paper

 ## Forced alignemnt with wav2vec2

 The original material for the forced-alignment with wav2vec2 comes from [this website](https://docs.pytorch.org/audio/stable/tutorials/forced_alignment_tutorial.html), which was adapted to include modules to install locally in addition to generating TextGrids with boundaries for words and sounds.
 Here are the required files: